 The History of International Book Project

-by Angene Wilson – President, IBP Board of Directors
+by Angene Wilson – Past President and Board Member, IBP Board of Directors

 Harriet Van Meter traveled to India in 1965 with a group of foreign student advisors, saw a need for books, and knew books were linked to education.
 After she returned home to Lexington, Kentucky she wrote a letter to the Editor of the Hindu Times and offered to send books to anyone who would write her.
 Within weeks, she had received 400 letters.
 So her home on Mentelle Park became a center for collecting, storing, and packaging books for shipment first to families, and then schools, colleges, and libraries who requested them from India, and as word spread, from countries all over the world.